All Episodes

 And this is the only president that has dared to come forth and say we need to put the house in order.

-Because the other government, the Clinton administration and the Obama administration didn't dare to do.
+That's why he's being branded as a racist, because the other governments, the Clinton administration and the Obama administration, didn't dare to do.

-And because of the fear for international combination because of the liberal oppressed, because of the criticism.
+And because of the fear for international condemnation, because of the liberal press, because of the criticism.

-So you see, but at the same time, it's not tough we're doing.
+So you see, but at the same time, it's not what we're doing.

 We have one illegal immigrant deported eight times before he murdered a co-worker of his.